ramupandey72832/Android_BaseLibrary/README.md

 -- Make the MainAcitivty Fresh and clean
 <br>

--Make a fresh readme.md and Explain the BootReceiver and also embed the activity_main and MainActivity Code which is related to it else don't and how to simulate BootReceiver using  ` adb shell am broadcast -a com.rohit.test.TRIGGER_BOOT -p com.rohit.makingpermissionlibrary
+- Make a fresh readme.md and Explain this current file and also embed the activity_main and MainActivity Code which is related on how to use it else don't